emkayoh/Dark/Dark.Rcheck/00_pkg_src/Dark/README.md

 ### Contact
-The author of the package can be contacted through  *jeremiah.kelly at manchester.ac.uk* or *emkayoh at mac.com*.
+The author of the package can be contacted through  *jeremiah.kelly at mumacltd.com* or *emkayoh at mac.com*.

 ## Getting started